History of Sega in Switzerland

 In the 70s Switzerland was one of the countries where Sega imported its game machines.[1]

-Lausanne-based Logicosoftware SA released the Sega Master System in Switzerland in 1987.
+Lausanne-based Logicosoftware SA released the Sega Master System in 1987.
 The console was promoted in French-language journal Micro News.[2]
+In 1990, they tried to sell Japanese Mega Drive, until switching to distribution of PC Engine[3][4].

-In 1988, the distribution was taken over by Videophon, which was long term distributor of Sega in Switzerland.
-They released all consoles from Mega Drive to Dreamcast.[3]
+In September 1990, the distribution was taken over by Videophon, which released Mega Drive in European version[5][6][7].
+They were responsible for distributon of all consoles from Mega Drive to Dreamcast.[8]

 In January 1996, TCI's technology group got the rights to distribute Sega Channel in Switzerland, but it isn't known that the service was launched there.[4]

 The last Sega console was relased on October 14,1999 as in the rest of Europe.
-In the first day, Videophon sold 3000 units of Dreamcast[5] and until the end of 1999, over 20000 units.[6]
+In the first day, Videophon sold 3000 units of Dreamcast[10] and until the end of 1999, over 20,000 units.[11]
+Before the official release, importers brought Japanese version for around 600 CHF and sold 5,000 units[10].

 Dreamcast Internet was supposed to be carried on by Sunrise[7] and it was planned to launch it in February 2000.
 At the end, Dreamcast Internet was launched in December 2000.[8]